1. What this policy describes

 We do not sell or exchange your personal data with organisations who may want to sell you something or use your data for research or other purposes.

 We keep a list of the software platforms we use to run our business.
-If you would like a list of all the platforms we use, please email us (at the email address in section 2, Table, above).
+If you would like a list of all the platforms we use, please email us [email protected]

 We have an outsourced support team for our own business which may include Virtual Assistants, Web Designers, IT support, Sales and Marketing, Accounting and more.
 They have limited access to your data, where the service they provide to us means they need it.

 For example, if our IT support wants to check the functionality of a laptop or back up, they may need temporary access to information that may include something about you.

 For example, if we invoice you, our Accountant needs to process the information in the invoice.

 Your information/advice is held in the strictest confidence.
 Our team are all contracted to strict confidentiality clauses.

 You can opt-out to the creation of a user profile, Hotjar’s storing of data about your usage of our site and Hotjar’s use of tracking cookies on other websites by following this opt-out link.